 Long-term care involves a variety of services designed to meet a person’s health or personal care needs during a short or long period of time.
 These services help people live as independently and safely as possible when they can no longer perform everyday activities on their own.

-Aside from paying out of pocket (private pay) unless you’re fortunate enough to have a loved one providing care at no charge, another source of payment is long-term care insurance or programs that help seniors, the elderly homebound and caregivers free of charge, or sliding scale, based on income.
-Also See: Help Paying for Long-Term Care.
+Aside from paying out of pocket (private pay) unless you’re fortunate enough to have a loved one providing care at no charge, another source of payment is long-term care insurance or programs that help seniors, the elderly home bound and caregivers free of charge, or sliding scale, based on income.

-The most common type of long-term care is personal care services — help with everyday activities, also called Activities of Daily Living or ADL’s.
+The most common type of long-term care is personal care services — in-home care to help with everyday activities, also called Activities of Daily Living or ADL’s.
 These activities include bathing, dressing, grooming, using the toilet, eating, and moving around — for example, getting out of bed and into a chair.

 Health Conditions Drives the Need for Long Term Care

 People often need long-term care when they have a serious, ongoing health condition or disability.
 The need for long-term care can arise suddenly, such as after a heart attack or stroke.
 Most often, however, it develops gradually, as people get older and frailer or as an illness or disability gets worse.

 How Long Does Care Last?

 Long-term care can last a short time or a long time.
 Short-term care lasts several weeks or a few months while someone is recovering from a sudden illness or injury.
 For example, a person may get short-term rehabilitation therapy at a nursing facility after hip surgery, then go home.

 Long-term care can be ongoing, as with someone who is severely disabled from a stroke or who has Alzheimer’s disease.
 Many people can remain at home if they have help from family and friends or paid services.
 But some people move permanently to a nursing home or other type of facility if their needs can no longer be met at home.